Amethyst Deceiver Mushrooms (Laccaria amethystina) Identification

 Amethyst Deceiver / Summer / Autumn / Edible

-Welcome to our captivating blog post on identifying and foraging the Amethyst Deceiver (Laccaria amethystina), a delightful and eye-catching mushroom that adds a touch of vibrant color to your wild edible harvests.
-This small yet stunning fungus, easily recognized by its striking violet hue and delicate gills, can be found in various woodland environments and is a fantastic addition to any forager’s repertoire.
+Welcome to our captivating blog post on identifying and foraging the Amethyst Deceiver (Laccaria amethystina), a delightful and eye-catching mushroom that adds a touch of vibrant colour to your wild edible harvests.
+This small yet stunning fungus, easily recognised by its striking violet hue and delicate gills, can be found in various woodland environments and is a fantastic addition to any forager’s repertoire.

 Scientific Name